I tried automatically generating daily recaps for Slack channels using Claude Cowork's scheduling feature

 - Display channel source for each topic (

-Internal ch/Client ch/Both) - Limit output to internal channels only (never post to client channels)
+internal ch/client ch/both) - Output is limited to internal channels only (never post to client channels)

-This created a recap that clearly shows "what the client approved" and "what was discussed internally" at a glance.
+This created a recap where you can see at a glance "what the client approved" and "what was discussed internally."

 5. Improving Output Format

-In the initial version, summaries were consolidated into one long paragraph that was difficult to read on Slack.
+In the first version, the summary was compiled into one long paragraph, which was difficult to read on Slack.
 I made the following improvements:

-━━━) to clarify structure - Making each topic scannable with a 1-2 line overview + bullet points
+โโโ) - Made each topic scannable with a 1-2 line overview + bullet points

-- Standardizing names as "Last name + san" (matching the natural tone of the team's Slack)
+- Standardized staff names as "last name + san" (matching the natural tone of the team's Slack)

 [If the same topic was discussed in both channels, merge them under one heading]